Gauravnandge/Stock-Market-Analysis-News-Sentiment-/README.md

-# 📈 AI-Powered Stock Analysis & Prediction Dashboard
+# 📈Stock Market Price Prediction and News Sentiment Analysis

 This is a comprehensive, interactive web application built with Streamlit for stock market analysis.
 It leverages multiple AI and Machine Learning models to provide deep insights, including real-time data visualization, AI-powered price prediction, news sentiment analysis with price impact, and an integrated AI financial assistant.